SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "Rarity, are you in there?
 It sounded like somepony was crying."

-Trying to make herself look more presentable, she quickly fixed her mane and threw on a bathrobe before trotting to the door and opening it.
+Trying to make herself look more presentable, she quickly fixed her mane and threw on a bathrobe and slippers before trotting to the door and opening it.
 "Hello, darling."

 Pinkie stared back, a worried expression on her face.
 "What's going on in there?
 Are you alright?"